-- Press the remote transmitter lock control one time to arm the system. - Lock all doors using the keypad. - Lock all doors using the interior power lock switch while the driver or passenger door is open and then closed. - Lock all doors with the key in the key lock cylinder.
+- Press the remote transmitter lock control one time to arm the system. - Lock all doors using the keypad. - Lock all doors using the interior power lock switch while the driver or passenger door is open and then closed.

-If all the closures (doors, trunk, hood) are closed, the park lamps will flash once and the horn will chirp once when the $\triangle$ on the remote entry transmitter is pressed a second time within five seconds.
+If all the closures (doors, trunk, hood) are closed, the park lamps will flash once and the horn will chirp once when the on the remote entry transmitter is pressed a second time within five seconds.